The Interplay of Spectral Efficiency, User Density, and Energy in Grant-based Access Protocols: System Model

 or equivalently, the total energy spent for a given blocklength $n$ is $nP_{tot}$.
+For OMA-based transmissions, the number of users per slot is $J/T$ (versus $\Jnomaslot$ for NOMA-based), and $P_{tot}=\Jomaslot\sigma^2\rho$ \cite[Ch.
+4-6]{tse2005fundamentals}.

-The overall problem is to determine some key performance metrics and their joint behavior.
-More specifically, we will explore the behavior of the spectral efficiency, the SNR per bit, and the user density, which we describe in the sequel.
+The overall problem is to determine some key performance metrics, which are the spectral efficiency, the SNR per bit, and the user density, and their joint behavior, which we describe in the sequel.